vesi_logo_med_black

 Instructor Description

 Karen Lea holds a Ph.D. in education.
-Dr. Lea has fifteen years’ experience teaching at the K-12 level and another fourteen years’ experience teaching education courses at the undergraduate and post-graduate level.
+Dr. Lea has 15 years’ experience teaching at the K–12 level and another 14 years’ experience teaching education courses at the undergraduate and post-graduate level.
 Currently she is a coordinator for a cadre of instructional developers and project manager for aerospace online training.
 Dr. Lea has been professionally published over fifteen times and has served on over a dozen panels and boards, including serving on the NCATE (CAEP) Board of Examiners.

 Please contact Professor Jackson if you have course content or examination questions.